Travel Postcard: 48 hours in Antigua

-NEW YORK (Reuters) - With 365 beaches, one for every day of the year, Antigua in the Leeward Islands is considered one of gems of the Eastern Caribbean.
+NEW YORK, March 30 (Reuters) - With 365 beaches, one for every day of the year, Antigua in the Leeward Islands is considered one of gems of the Eastern Caribbean.

 Palm trees and lush vegetation line the pristine shores of the island, which was once an important base for Britain.
 Today, Antigua is a stop for cruise ships, which dock in the capital St John‘s, and a sailing and yachting destination.